Signature Component

 8. Save your module.

-Preview your module in Express View Express View is how your end-user views you application.
+Preview your module in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View..
 You'll see the following functionality:

 Structure of a Signature Component's Data

 A signature component stores its data as key/value pair.
-The value contains the data type and the signature drawing in Base64 Base64 is an encoding and decoding technique used to convert binary data to an ASCII (American Standard for Information Interchange) text format. format.
+The value contains the data type and the signature in Base64 Base64 is an encoding and decoding technique used to convert binary data to an ASCII (American Standard for Information Interchange) text format. format.

 A static image displaying the Developer console.
 The Angular Command displays the Submission Contol, the Signature component's data is displayed.